JackFrancis2357/Minerva_Fitness_Application/replit.md

-# Weekly Workout Planner
+# FitnessPro - AI-Powered Fitness Platform

 ## Overview

-The Weekly Workout Planner is a web application that generates personalized workout plans based on user-selected equipment and desired workout duration.
-Built with Flask, Python, and OpenAI's GPT-4o, it provides both single workout sessions and intelligent weekly workout schedules.
-The application offers a simple, user-friendly interface for creating customized fitness routines without requiring user accounts or complex authentication.
+FitnessPro is a comprehensive monetizable fitness platform that transforms from a simple workout planner into a feature-rich SaaS application.
+Built with Flask, Python, PostgreSQL, and OpenAI integration, it offers tiered subscription plans with premium features designed to generate recurring revenue.
+The platform includes workout generation, progress tracking, custom exercises, AI-powered nutrition planning, and multiple monetization strategies.

 ## User Preferences